raul23/search-ebooks/README.rst

 |

-All the utilities that extract text make use of a file-based `cache`_ to save the converted ebook files to ``.txt`` and hence speed up the searching by a lot.
+All the utilities that extract text make use of a file-based `cache`_ to save the converted ebook files to ``txt`` and hence speed up the searching by a lot.
 Depending on the number of files searched, the searching can even be 20 times faster with cache than without it (TODO: add tests to show performance of searching with cache and no cache).